All Episodes

 Pundit, which a lot of people are pronouncing as pendant, which is driving me nuts, but more on that in a bit.

-Mark Davis filling in for Rush, one more hour to go, and we'll be in Charlottesville, New York City, and right here in my own neighborhood in Texas in just a moment.
+One more hour to go, and we'll be in Charlottesville, New York City, and right here in my own neighborhood in Texas in just a moment.

-Michael Goodwin of the uh New York Daily News says this is Barack Obama's third chance to knock her out.
+Michael Goodwin of the New York Daily News says this is Barack Obama's third chance to knock her out.

 If he can't close the deal this time, maybe he just can't close the deal, period.

-So don't view this as a no pressure proposition for Barack Obama tonight.
+So don't view this as a no-pressure proposition for Barack Obama tonight.

-I mean, Hillary needs it to survive, but he needs it to keep that inevitability um locomotive on the track.
+I mean, Hillary needs it to survive, but he needs it to keep that inevitability locomotive on the track.

 Export Selection